In 1994, when 25 contestants withdrew from the Miss India pageant because Aishwarya Rai was participating, 18-year-old Sushmita Sen stood firm.

 And dressed in a gown tailored by the colony darzi from forgotten silk pieces, she wowed the country with her razor-sharp intellect, made off with the Femina Miss India Universe crown, and became one of the world’s biggest style icons.

 India’s first Miss Universe

-Even as the country celebrated, the real fireworks were happening right there in my own locality – you see, Sushmita till then had literally been the gangly, often-overlooked girl-next-door, staying just a few buildings away in the apartment blocks of Vasant Kunj.
-Suddenly, everybody within a five-mile radius had a “Sush memory”.
+Even as the country celebrated, the real fireworks were happening in my neighborhood — you see, Sushmita, till then, had been the gangly, often-overlooked girl next door, staying just a few buildings away in the apartment blocks of Vasant Kunj.
+Suddenly, everybody within a five-mile radius had a “Sush memory.”

 How Sushmita Sen changed India

 In India, there are generations who believe that time is divided into an era before Sushmita and an era after Sushmita.
 I belong to one of those generations, having seen my country change after May 20, 1994.